SyedAsadAbrar/revision-notes/javascript/functions.md

 ### **Function Declarations vs Expressions**

 * Function declaration defines a function with specified parameters
-  * The functons are hoisted at the top so they can be used before they are declared
+  * The functions are hoisted at the top so they can be used before they are declared

 > In above example, `logger` is the ***function name***, `str` is the ***parameter*** and `'abc'` is the ***argument***.